Job training for Hungarian ex-soldiers

 Ex-soldiers are a vulnerable group when it comes to reintegration into the civilian labour market.
 Few have any experience from working in a non-military environment, and few are familiar with the basics of job seeking.
 In addition, the massive influx of ex-soldiers into the civilian labour market has created an oversupply of labour, yet many ex-soldiers lack qualifications which are marketable in civilian life.
 At the same time, the vast majority of ex-soldiers are still of active and productive age, and keeping them on unemployment benefits is costly to society as a whole as well to the individuals concerned, who risk developing social and psychological problems.

 The project is carried out in cooperation with the Soldiers for Legality and Security in Law Community Interest Foundation, the Hungarian Defence Industrial Alliance and the Zrínyi Miklós University of National Defence.
-Experts from the Norwegian Defence University College with experience from similar re-integration programmes in Bosnia and Herzegovina, Croatia, Macedonia and Serbia will participate and provide training to instructors.
+Experts from the Norwegian Defence University College with experience from similar re-integration programmes in Bosnia and Herzegovina, Croatia, the former Yugoslav Republic of Macedonia and Serbia will participate and provide training to instructors.

 Jakob Heradstveit from the Norwegian Defence University College has several years of experience from similar projects in the Balkans and Norway.
 He emphasises that all modern armed forces face the challenge of reintegrating ex-soldiers into the civlian labour market, and that failing to address these issues may result in ex-soldiers turning to organised crime.
 The presence of a large number of unemployed ex-soldiers may also undermine the general public`s trust in the armed forces and be detrimental to future recruitment.